Updated 27 May 2026

 In a hurry?
-Here’s a quick overview of fun things to do in London with kids for April 2026
+Here’s a snapshot of family activities in London for June 2026

 Event details